 This series is rife with this, whether romantic or not.
-There's Hinata, who takes a suicidal attack to protect Naruto, whom she sincerely loves because he gave her the will to be strong; Gaara, who only wanted to be loved but was hated by everyone until he befriended Naruto, and later cries when facing Sasuke; Konan, whose Love Interest is none other than Pain; Jiraiya, who was Tsunade's Unlucky Childhood Friend; Kakashi, who learned what friendship and love were when he lost his best friend Obito and then was forced to kill Rin who loved him and which he promised Obito to protect; Obito who actually survived and witnessed all this; etc.
+There's Hinata, who wanted to be loved by her clan but was abused and even disowned by them until the Chunin Exams arc in Part I; Gaara, who wanted to be loved but was hated by everyone until he befriended Naruto; Konan, whose Love Interest is none other than Pain; Jiraiya, who was Tsunade's Unlucky Childhood Friend; Kakashi, who learned what friendship and love were when he lost his best friend Obito and then was forced to kill Rin, who loved him and which he promised Obito to protect; Obito, who actually survived and witnessed all this; etc.

 This is the lesson learned in Apollo's Song, where a young sociopath with a pathological hatred of love is condemned by the goddess Athena to live through a series of tragic love stories.

 In Maiden Rose, the main characters' relationship is the reason their lives are so miserable and screwed up.
 Their relationship is also exactly why they're both willing to put up with all the misery as they couldn't stand living without each other.